-British writers and historians have portrayed the movement started by Syed Ahmed Barelvi of Rai Bareilly as an Islamic fanatic movement.
-The movement started by Syed Ahmed during the early half of 18th century took the subcontinent by storm.
+British writers and historians have portrayed the movement started by Syed Ahmad Barelvi of Rai Bareilly as an Islamic fanatic movement.
+The movement started by Syed Ahmad Barelvi during the early half of the 18th century took the subcontinent by storm.
 The British officials called his movement Wahabi and considered it the chief reason behind the First War of Independence in 1857.

-Even in the present historiography this movement is often portrayed as a religious movement and not an anti-colonial movement which aimed at throwing away the British rule from India.
+Even in the present historiography, this movement is often portrayed as a religious movement and not an anti-colonial movement that aimed at throwing away the British rule from India.

 Here I am reproducing a letter written by Syed Ahmed Barelvi to a Maratha leader Raja Hindu Rai asking for his help in throwing away the foreign rule.

 Syed Ahmad Barelvi believed that foreign rule was hurting the respect of Indian rulers, including Marathas and his organization had no other motive than kicking out the British out of the country.
 Once the British had been thrown out, Syed and his disciples would not claim any political position and people like Raja Hindu Rai would rule the country like before.

 Syed Ahmad Barelvi wrote;